UEA Award Staff

 Gemma Cassettari - Science Faculty (SCI): BIO, SCI, CHE, PHA and PGR Students.

 Hi, my name is Gemma and I'm a Master's by Research student in Bio Science.
 I completed the UEA Award as an undergraduate and now I'm looking forward to being an active ambassador for postgraduates and all students with a disability.
-The Award really helped me broaden my skills and develop my confidence, giving me a more competitive CV - so as a ambassador, I want to make sure everyone gets the most out of the Award and that your journey is as enjoyable and fulfilling as possible.
+The Award really helped me broaden my skills and develop my confidence, giving me a more competitive CV - so as an ambassador, I want to make sure everyone gets the most out of the Award and that your journey is as enjoyable and fulfilling as possible.
 Contact Gemma on G.Cassettari@uea.ac.uk.

 Alexandros Efstratiou: Social Sciences Faculty (SSF): LAW, PSY, DEV, SWK

-Hello, my name is Alex and I am a second year Psychology student.
+Hello, my name is Alex and I am a third year Psychology student.
 I became an Award ambassador because of how massively the Award improved my job and career prospects, by helping me pinpoint exactly what employers are looking for.
 I would love to help anyone who is involved with the award reap these same benefits and utilize the skills that they may not have realized they had before, in order to become more employable and land the jobs they want.
-Contact Alex on A.Efstratiou@uea.ac.uk
+Contact Alex on A.Efstratiou@uea.ac.uk.

 UEA Award Champions